Vaishnavip100/CuraHealth_AutomationTesting/README.md

 # CuraHealth Automation Framework

-Selenium-Java Test Automation Framework for a Healthcare Appointment Booking Application.

----

 ## 📌 Project Overview

-This framework automates end-to-end test scenarios for the Cura Healthcare demo application using Selenium WebDriver with a structured Page Object Model (POM) design.
+This framework automates test scenarios for the Cura Healthcare demo application using Selenium WebDriver with a structured Page Object Model (POM) design.

 It ensures scalability, maintainability, and reusability by separating test logic, page actions, and utilities.